Nursing Home Negligence

 The decision to place an ailing loved one in a nursing home is never easy.
 Families invest significant time into selecting the facility that they feel can provide the best care for their elderly loved one.
 Trust is placed in the nursing home administration and staff.

-At the Clark, New Jersey, law offices of Kessler, DiGiovanni & Jesuele, LLC, we represent families who have had this trust violated.
+At the Cranford, New Jersey, law offices of Kessler, DiGiovanni & Jesuele, LLC, we represent families who have had this trust violated.
 If your elderly family member has suffered a serious injury at the hands of a long-term care facility, you have the right to pursue justice on their behalf.

 With more than 90 years of combined courtroom experience, our attorneys have the knowledge and skill needed to prepare a strong and compelling nursing home negligence case.
 Let us help your loved one live out his or her life with dignity.
 Contact us to arrange a free consultation.